 Artificial Intelligence Transparency Statement

-Our approach to AI transparency
+Our approach to AI transparency:

 - Only AI tools that are authorised for access and use within PM&C’s ICT systems are to be deployed.